winobes/winobes.github.io/_posts/2018-09-28-kinds-of-semantic-variation.md

 A pennyloafer is (I think) a different shoe from a docksider.
 Perhaps A even knows this,
-but because of the collaborative nature of communication, the two agree on a new semantics for _pennyloafer_ wich, for the purposes of this dialogue, refers to the photo in question.
+but because of the collaborative nature of communication, the two agree on a new semantics for _pennyloafer_ which, for the purposes of this dialogue, refers to the photo in question.